-Admission authorities and local authorities must continue with their admission processes during the coronavirus (COVID-19) pandemic.
+Admission authorities and local authorities must continue with their admission processes.
 This guidance provides admission authorities with advice on how assessment for admission to state-funded selective schools should be undertaken.

-From Step 4, there are a number of changes that mean a relaxation of COVID-19 restrictions across England.
-In line with the lifting of restrictions across wider society, we want to make sure that schools are able to return to normal as soon as possible.
+In line with the lifting of COVID-19 restrictions across wider society, we want to make sure that schools are able to return to normal as soon as possible.